Heartland Institute: 2012 documents leak

-On February 14, 2012, the global warming blog DeSmogBlog published more than one hundred pages of Heartland documents said to be from the institute.
+On February 14, 2012, the global warming blog DeSmogBlog published more than one hundred pages of documents said to be from the institute.
 Heartland acknowledged that some internal documents had been stolen, but said that one, the "Climate Strategy memo", was forged to discredit Heartland.

 The documents were initially anonymously sourced, but later found to have been obtained by climate scientist Peter Gleick.
 The documents included a fundraising plan, board of directors meeting minutes, and the organization's 2012 budget.
 The documents were analyzed by major media, including The New York Times, The Guardian, United Press International and the Associated Press.
 Donors to the institute included the Charles G. Koch Charitable Foundation, Microsoft, General Motors, Comcast, Reynolds American, Philip Morris, Amgen, Bayer, GlaxoSmithKline, Pfizer and Eli Lilly, liquor companies, and an anonymous donor who had given $13 million over the past five years.

 The documents contained details of payments to support climate change deniers and their programs, namely the founder of the Center for the Study of Carbon Dioxide and Global Change, Craig Idso ($11,600 per month), physicist Fred Singer ($5,000 plus expenses per month), geologist Robert M. Carter ($1,667 per month) and $90,000 to blogger and former meteorologist Anthony Watts.
 The documents also revealed the institute's plan to develop curriculum materials to be provided to teachers in the United States to promote climate skepticism, plans confirmed by the Associated Press.
 The documents also disclosed Heartland's $612,000 plan to support Wisconsin Act 10 and to influence the Wisconsin's recall elections called "Operation Angry Badger."
 Carter and Watts confirmed receiving payments.